becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 ```

-# 4.6 Configure filebrowser to use this new ingress controller
+# 4.5 Configure filebrowser / webfilesys to use this new ingress controller

 To test the certificate creation or your assigned certificates, the ingress controller must be configured to forward traffic.
-The filebrowser created in chapter 3, can be used for this purpose.
+The filebrowser / webfilesys created in chapter 3, can be used for this purpose.

+**This scenario is "Configuration possibility 1".
+With this szenario, you can not use Cutomizer to modify the UI.**

-Make sure the filebrowser pod is up and running.
-If not review chapter 3 Install your first application.
+Make sure the filebrowser / webfilesys pod is up and running.
+If not review chapter [3 Prepare cluster and install your first application](chapter3.html#3-prepare-cluster-and-install-your-first-application).

 ```
-kubectl get pods -n connections -l app.kubernetes.io/name=filebrowser
+kubectl get pods -n connections -l app.kubernetes.io/name=filebrowser kubectl get pods -n connections -l app.kubernetes.io/name=webfilesys

 ```

-The ingress resource will proxy all traffic for /filebrowser from the public IP to the filebrowser service.
+The ingress resource will proxy all traffic for
+* /filebrowser from the public IP to the filebrowser service
+* /webfilesys from the public IP to the webfilesys service

 To create the resource run: